 Cano Negro National Wildlife Refuge

 For aquatic bird species, explore Rio Frio and Cano Negro Lake within Cano Negro National Wildlife Refuge.
 You can book a day tour from the Arenal/La Fortuna area.
 The wildlife refuge is home to a variety of species including roseate spoonbills, storks, egrets, and herons.
-Wildlife is most abundant during green season when the regional waters swell.
+Wildlife is most abundant during the green season when the regional waters swell.

 Palo Verde National Park